How Much Do You Need to Retire

 On the flip side, those folks who were unlucky enough to retire in 2000 saw their retirement incomes plunge because of the devastating dot com stock market crash.
 Many are just now beginning to get back to even in the stock market.

-If you started your retirement in 2008, you also were quickly hit with a huge loss in the stock market.
+If you started your retirement in 2008, you also were quickly hit with a considerable loss in the stock market.
 This put a drastic cut into the amount of money you would be able to withdraw using the 4% rule, or any rule for that matter.
 Without going into the math, it’s easy to see that the less you have in your retirement fund, the less you can safely withdraw for living expenses.

 If you retired in 2009 the story was much different.
 Your retirement funds quickly escalated if you had the right exposure to stocks.
-Many retirees could meet living expenses simply on the stock market gains without tapping into the principle of their retirement account.
+Many retirees could meet living expenses only on the stock market gains without tapping into the principle of their retirement account.

 As you will read under the Portfolio Rebalancing lesson, it is pure folly to try to predict the future with any degree of accuracy.
 It will only end up costing you money.
 Your best protection is a good diversified investment plan which I will outline to you as we go along.